fcraveiro/stream_deck/README.md

 ## 💻 Tech Stack

-- **Fernando Craveiro**: The master of **Flutter**, responsible for all the interface and WebSocket integration implementation.
+- **FCraveiro**: The master of **Flutter**, responsible for all the interface and WebSocket integration implementation.
 The soul of this project!
 - **ChatGPT-4**: Your AI partner, providing solutions throughout the development. ❤️
 - **GitHub Copilot**: The code assistant that made coding seem easy (even when it’s not).
 It sped up the implementation of WebSocket communication.
 - **Flutter**: The framework that brings your app to life and makes everything look fabulous.